 - the intensity of complication (in the urinary tract)

-Your doctor may advise several tests such as X-ray, CT scan, blood test, and urine test before he/she can choose the right treatment option for you.
+Your urologist may advise several tests such as X-ray from used portable x ray machines, CT scan, blood test, and urine test before he/she can choose the right treatment option for you.
 If the kidney stones are smaller in size, drinking plenty of water accompanied with some pain medications is all you need to pass these stones through your urine.
-However, larger kidney stones may need to be broken down into smaller pieces before they can be removed from the body.
+However, if you’re experiencing urinary incontinence, larger kidney stones may need to be broken down into smaller pieces before they can be removed from the body.
 For this purpose the doctors may advice:

 - open surgery (percutaneous nephrolithotomy)